Shubhm8971/offline-ai-extension/README.md

 Offline AI Extension

-Tagline: A lightweight desktop Chrome extension simulating AI-powered text utilities locally.

-About the Project

-Offline AI Extension is inspired by the idea of testing AI-powered features without relying on external APIs.
-It allows users to summarize, translate, proofread, rewrite, and transcribe content directly in the browser using mock outputs for fast local testing.

-During development, I learned how to structure Chrome extensions modularly, handle content scripts and popups, and implement multiple interactive features in a clean, maintainable way.
-The main challenge was making all features accessible and functional in a local, offline environment.
+Description:
+A lightweight, fully local Chrome extension simulating AI-powered text tools.
+Provides mock outputs for summarization, translation, proofreading, rewriting, and audio transcription.
+Designed for quick testing without relying on external APIs.

 Features

-Summarize: Condenses selected text into a shorter version (mock summary).
+Summarize: Condenses selected text into a concise summary.

-Translate: Converts text into another language (mock translation).
+Translate: Converts selected text into another language (mock output).

-Proofread: Highlights and corrects grammatical issues in the selected text (mock proofread).
+Proofread: Checks selected text for grammar and clarity (mock output).

-Rewrite: Rephrases sentences for clarity or style (mock rewrite).
+Rewrite: Rewrites the selected text in a clearer or alternate style (mock output).

-Transcribe / Upload Audio: Accepts audio files for mock transcription.
+Transcribe: Upload audio files to see mock transcriptions.

-All features work locally without requiring external API calls, ensuring smooth testing and development.

-Built With

-HTML, CSS, JavaScript

-Chrome Extension APIs (content scripts, popup, and messaging)

-Getting Started
+Upload Image/Audio: Placeholder for future multimodal AI support.

+Installation & Usage

-Clone the repository.
+Clone or download the repository.

 Open Chrome and navigate to chrome://extensions.

 Enable Developer Mode.

-Click Load unpacked and select the extension folder.
+Click Load Unpacked and select the extension/ folder.

-Open any webpage, select text (or upload audio for transcription), and test features.

-Try It Out

-The extension is fully functional locally.
-All buttons provide mock outputs for testing.
+Click on the extension icon to open the popup.

+Select text on any webpage (except for file upload features), then click the desired button to see mock results.

+For audio transcription, click Transcribe or Upload Image/Audio and select a file.

+Technologies Used

+HTML, CSS, JavaScript

+Chrome Extensions API

+Notes

+Currently, all outputs are mock results for offline testing.

+Designed for desktop Chrome usage.

+Ready for integration with real AI APIs in the future.